Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

    ![The properties window for a device in Device Manager, with the Driver tab and Roll Back Driver button highlighted.](./img/installing-and-updating-drivers/troubleshooting/device-manager-properties-roll-back-driver.png)

-4. Windows will ask you why you're rolling back to a previous driver.
+4. Windows will ask you why you're rolling back to an earlier driver.
 Select a reason, and click "Yes".
 If you want to, you can leave a detailed response in the "Tell Us More" field, at the bottom of the window.

    ![The confirmation dialogue presented after selecting Roll Back Driver.](./img/installing-and-updating-drivers/troubleshooting/driver-rollback-confirmation.png)

-5. Windows will then restore your driver to the previous version, which could take up to 5-10 minutes.
+5. Windows will then restore your driver to the earlier version, which could take up to 5-10 minutes.

    ![The prompt to restart your computer, shown after rolling back a driver.](./img/installing-and-updating-drivers/troubleshooting/hardware-change-restart-prompt.png)